Nathan Hodel

-Nathan William Hodel (/ˈhoʊdəl/; born November 12, 1977) is a former American football long snapper.
-He was signed by the Carolina Panthers as an undrafted free agent in 2001.
-He played college football at Illinois.
+Nathan William Hodel (/ˈhoʊdəl/; born November 12, 1977) is an American former professional football player who was a long snapper in the National Football League (NFL).
+He played college football for the Illinois Fighting Illini and was signed by the Carolina Panthers as an undrafted free agent in 2001.
 Hodel was also a member of the Arizona Cardinals, New England Patriots and Detroit Lions.
+He finished his NFL career playing in 133 games.
+He is fifth in Cardinals history in consecutive games played at 132.

-Early years
+Early life

 Hodel attended Belleville East High School in Belleville, Illinois, and was a two-sport star in baseball and football.
 In football, he was the team captain and an All-Conference pick as an offensive lineman.
 In baseball, he was a pitcher, the team captain, an All-Conference pitcher, and an all-Illinois prep pitcher.

 College career

-At the University of Illinois, Hodel was a long snapper on the football team and a pitcher on the baseball team.
+At the University of Illinois Urbana-Champaign, Hodel was a long snapper on the football team and a pitcher on the baseball team.

 Professional career

 Carolina Panthers

 After graduating from college in 2001, Hodel spent six games on the practice squad with the Carolina Panthers and was then released.